Sensoji Temple: Ancient Japanese Temple In Asakusa, Tokyo

 Sensoji Temple in the Asakusa district is an entire building complex with Japanese style gates, a 5 story pagoda, and a huge main temple building that you can go inside.

 Looking for the biggest and best temple to see in Tokyo?
-This is it!This guide will explain how you can get there, and everything you need to know before you go!
+This is it!This travel guide will explain how to get there, and everything you need to know before you go!

 History Of The Temple